mccoyplayer/snake/README.md

 ## Setting up
-1. Host this repository in your personal github account with name **recruit-interview**
-2. Send us the link of your github repository in slack
+1. Clone the repo and change the working directory to snake-game-react `cd snake-game-react`
-3. Run following command to install dependencies
+2. Run following command to install dependencies
     ```bash
     yarn
     ```